falcon-linuxhunter/articles/mcp-setup-final-1500-with-kicking-tyres.md

 ### Test Sqlite Access
 Ask:
-> "Create new database for my awsome project using Sqlite MCP tool"
+> "Create new database for my awesome project using Sqlite MCP tool"

 You should receive a proper table listing.